superseriousbusiness/gotosocial/docs/federation/posts.md

 ## Interaction Policy

-GoToSocial uses the property `interactionPolicy` on posts in order to indicate to remote instances what sort of interactions will be (conditionally) permitted for any given post.
+GoToSocial uses the property `interactionPolicy` on posts in order to indicate to remote instances what sort of interactions are (conditionally) permitted to be processed and stored by the origin server, for any given post.

+The `@context` document for `interactionPolicy` is at `https://gotosocial.org/ns`.

+Given that not all ActivityPub server softwares know about / support `interactionPolicy` yet, the presence of the `interactionPolicy` property on a federated post may be considered **advisory** until the extension is more widely adopted.
+Ie., `interactionPolicy` itself is separate from, and plays no part in, the approval/rejection flow described below

+That is, the presence of the `interactionPolicy` property on a post **does not** necessarily imply that the server from which the post originated will send out an `Accept` to remote interacters.
+This is to allow for gradual adoption of `interactionPolicy` by server softwares in order to codify and make explicit **existing implicit assumptions** about permitted interactions, without putting a burden on implementers to add the `Accept`/`Reject` dance to their software immediately.

 !!! danger
     Interaction policy is an attempt to limit the harmful effects of unwanted replies and other interactions on a user's posts (eg., "reply guys").

     However, it is far from being sufficient for this purpose, as there are still many "out-of-band" ways that posts can be distributed or replied to beyond a user's initial wishes or intentions.